JamFfm/PHMeasure/README.md

 # Parameter

-There are 3 Parameter to select:
+There are 3 parameter to select:

 ## Digit
 This shows the value of the MCP 3008 and runs from 0-1024.